nrg-dev/ERP-Frontend2/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-ng build --base-href=http://erp.neotural.com/ --prod --aot=false --buildOptimizer=false

 ## Running unit tests